 Take action by contacting your member of Congress to urge them to support this important piece of legislation.

 Sample call script:

-Hello my name is [YOUR NAME], and I am calling to urge Representative [NAME] to support The John Lewis Voting Rights Act (H.R.
+Hello my name is [YOUR NAME], and I am calling to urge Sentor [NAME] to support The John Lewis Voting Rights Advancement Act (H.R.
 4).
 As a member of the Jewish community, I believe that the ability to vote is one of the most essential rights of any thriving democracy.
-The John Lewis Voting Rights Act would restore key provisions to the 1965 Voting Rights Act that were gutted from 2013 Supreme Court decision of Shelby v.
+The John Lewis Voting Rights Advancement Act would restore key provisions to the 1965 Voting Rights Act that were gutted from 2013 Supreme Court decision of Shelby v.
 Holder which ensures that locations with a history of discrimination in voting must receive pre-clearance from federal officials before changing voting procedures, Thank you in advance for your consideration.